mumairofficial/khalilstemmler-website-2019/src/pages/blogs/domain-driven-design/where-do-domain-events-get-dispatched.md

 > When _key_ properties are accessed or changed, it might make sense to create a Domain Event.

-For example, if we were working on [White Label](https://github.com/stemmlerjs/white-label)'s feature that enables `Traders` to _accept_ or _decline_ `Offers`, we'd have to walk through [our process of determining where Domain Logic should belong](/blogs/typescript-ddd/how-to-figure-out-where-domain-logic-goes/).
+For example, if we were working on [White Label](https://github.com/stemmlerjs/white-label)'s feature that enables `Traders` to _accept_ or _decline_ `Offers`, we'd have to walk through the process of determining where Domain Logic should belong.

 Following that process, we'd discover that `acceptOffer()` and `declineOffer()` perform <u>mutations</u> to the `Offer` aggregate root itself.